warewulf/warewulf-docs/getting-started/quickstart-centos7.rst

 .. code-block:: bash

-   sudo ./wwctl configure dhcp # Create the default dhcpd.conf file and start/enable service sudo ./wwctl configure tftp # Install the base tftp/PXE boot files and start/enable service sudo ./wwctl configure nfs  # Configure the exports and create an fstab in the default system overlay sudo ./wwctl configure ssh  # Build the basic ssh keys to be included by the default system overlay
+   $ sudo wwctl configure dhcp # Create the default dhcpd.conf file and start/enable service
+   $ sudo wwctl configure tftp # Install the base tftp/PXE boot files and start/enable service
+   $ sudo wwctl configure nfs  # Configure the exports and create an fstab in the default system overlay
+   $ sudo wwctl configure ssh  # Build the basic ssh keys to be included by the default system overlay

 Pull and build the VNFS container and kernel
 ============================================